top of page

 She graduated with honors from both the American Musical and Dramatic Academy and The New School with a BFA in Musical Theatre and a Certificate in Music Therapy

-In Music Therapy, Shira worked at The Louis Armstrong Center for Music and Medicine at Beth Israel Hospital collaborating with the medical team using music as palliative care.
+In Music Therapy, Shira worked at The Louis Armstrong Center for Music and Medicine at Beth Israel Hospital in NYC collaborating with the medical team using music in palliative care.

 bottom of page